jinit24/Scrabble-bot/README.md

 # Scrabble-bot
-A simple bot that plays scrabble.
-It predicts the best move for a given board position.
+A simple scrabble bot that predicts the best move.

 <a href="https://jinit24.github.io/Scrabble-bot/">Documentation</a> : this discusses the idea behind the bot and explanation of the code.
 # Playing with the bot